orevaahia/brutally_long_audio_bench/README.md

     --groundtruth_file blab_long_audio/word_localization.json \
    # --offset 2 (Tolerance of 2 seconds applied to only duration tasks. )

 # Extracting structured data from language model outputs, especially in JSON format, is still challenging.
-While our evaluation script tries to accommodate various output styles, some model predictions may not be perfectly parseable.
+# While our evaluation script tries to accommodate various output styles, some model predictions may not be perfectly parseable and this might result in errors.
 ```